wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 ### Gunrock implications

 SFL is the first algorithm that stacks previous applications.
 Some data pre-processing that is common to execute in the CPU requires better designs of the APIs which will facilitate new applications.
 For example, `gtf_enactor` needs to call `mf_problem.reset()`.
-Since the current maxflow code does not have any preprocessing of the graph on GPU, SFL has to transfer the data back and forth between CPU and GPU and SRL requires unnecessary arrays to store the Maxflow input arrays.
+Since the current maxflow code does not have any preprocessing of the graph on GPU, SFL has to transfer the data back and forth between CPU and GPU and SRL requires unnecessary arrays to store the maxflow input arrays.
 The preferred implementation does maxflow preprocessing on the GPU.

 Moreover, a unit test framework would be very helpful for development.
 If we don't do unit tests on important functions, it is hard to track the problems and discover simple, avoidable but missing test cases, such as comparison between two double values in SFL.
 A mockito test framework may be appropriate. http://www.vogella.com/tutorials/Mockito/article.html